How to Choose Abortion or Adoption for Your Unplanned Pregnancy

 The differences between abortion and adoption are immense, but determining which is better for you is entirely up to you.

 Before you make a decision, we want you to know the facts and to provide you with a better understanding of how adoption can positively affect the lives of everyone involved.

 Many of us at American Adoptions are adoptees, adoptive parents and birth parents.
 Because of that first-hand personal experience, we know how life-changing adoption can be.

 Take it from Scott Mars, founder of American Adoptions, and an adoptee himself.

 “My mom and dad were a couple who weren’t able to become a mom and dad without adoption.
 Of all people in this world, my mom and dad deserve to be parents.
 And without adoption, they would not have been able to share their love, share their life, and give someone the life that I had.

-If you’re ready to start the adoption process with our agency or want to get more information on adoption vs abortion, call us at 1-800-ADOPTION, or visit our online contact form for prospective birth mothers.
-Prospective adoptive parents, contact us today to get more information about adopting a child through our agency.
+If you’re ready to start the adoption process with our agency or want to get more information on adoption vs abortion, call us at 1-800-ADOPTION, or click here.

 Planned Parenthood reported that in 2019-2020, the organization performed 354,871 abortions and only 2,667 adoption referrals.
 More women choose an abortion versus adoption, but why?

 It is common for women to believe abortion is a “quick fix” to a big problem.
 They often believe abortion is cheaper, more confidential, and better for their long-term wellbeing, when in reality that is not necessarily the case — they just don’t understand the facts about adoption.

 Adoption is 100% free